Blockchain-WaterManagement-Project/Water-quality-management-network-setup/README.md

    git clone https://github.com/hyperledger/fabric-samples.git
    cd fabric-samples

-   After that , we Download the Hyperledger Fabric binaries and Docker images curl -sSL https://bit.ly/2ysbOFE | bash -s
+   After that , we download the Hyperledger Fabric binaries and Docker images curl -sSL https://bit.ly/2ysbOFE | bash -s
    Python (optional)
    Required if you plan to interact with the network using Python SDK.
    - [Python Download](https://www.python.org/downloads/)

-   Afer that ,we  Set Up the Environment : export PATH=${PWD}/bin:$PATH export FABRIC_CFG_PATH=${PWD}/configtx
+   Again, we  Set Up the Environment : export PATH=${PWD}/bin:$PATH export FABRIC_CFG_PATH=${PWD}/configtx

-   Then we do the **pre-testing of the network if everything is working fine** Navigate to the Sample Directory cd basic-network
+   Then we do the **pre-testing of the network if everything is working fine**
+   1. Navigate to the Sample Directory cd basic-network
-   Start the Network
+   2. Start the Network
    ./start.sh
-   Check the Network Status
+   3. Check the Network Status
    docker ps
     ```